Dudes, Please Leave Me And My Pink Bike Alone

 My bike’s name is Sherbert Lightening, and she really is a thing of incredible beauty.
 My wonderful partner bought her for me as a surprise when the bike I’d built from an old frame and hand painted over 3 weeks was stripped and stolen outside our home.
 With a frame the colour of some sort of tangerine dream, white accents, and just a touch of gold detailing, she really is the bike of my dreams.
 Unfortunately, I didn’t realize having such a pretty pink bike would render me a pretty little target.

-By choosing to ride a brightly coloured bike, I unknowingly made a choice to subject myself to constant male attention and general heckling everywhere I go
+By choosing to ride a brightly coloured bike, I unknowingly made a choice to subject myself to constant male attention and general heckling everywhere I go.
+It started off innocent enough, with compliments and catcalls, something I was already used to as a result of my very bright pink hair.

 In my experience, men like to pick out the most obviously different thing about a girl and comment on it because they think they’re being more creative than a simple “nice ass.”
 My obvious beacon quickly shifted from my hair to my bike (and sometimes how my bike matches my hair).